Deformations of biorthogonal ensembles and universality: Applications of the general results

 i.e., the kernel defined in \eqref{def:rescaled kernel} with $c=\kappa_V(x^*)$ and $\gamma=1$.
 Then, the following sine kernel limit is a classical example of bulk universality:

-point-wise for $u,v\in\mathbb R$.
-If $V$ is real analytic, this limit (even uniform for $u,v$ in compact subsets of the real line) was proved by Deift and collaborators using Riemann-Hilbert methods \cite{deift_kriecherbauer_mclaughlin, deift_book, Deiftetal1999, Deiftetal99b}, and in parallel under weaker conditions on $V$ by Pastur and Shcherbina in \cite{pastur_shcherbina_universality}.
-The general result under \eqref{eq:conditionsVhmm} was proved in \cite{LevinLubinsky08}.
-The limit kernel $\msf K_{\sin}$ is the sine kernel, and it defines a determinantal point process, the sine point process, which we denote as $\mathcal X_{\sin}$.
+point-wise for $u,v\in\mathbb R$. {\rev This limit was proven by Pastur and Shcherbina in \cite{pastur_shcherbina_universality} under weak conditions on $V$, and shortly later established using Riemann-Hilbert methods (when $V$ is real analytic) by Deift and collaborators using Riemann-Hilbert methods \cite{deift_kriecherbauer_mclaughlin, deift_book, Deiftetal1999, Deiftetal99b}}.
+The general result under {\rev the weaker condition \eqref{eq:conditionsVhmm} below was proved by Levin and Lubinsky in \cite{LevinLubinsky08}.} The limit kernel $\msf K_{\sin}$ is the sine kernel, and it defines a determinantal point process, the sine point process, which we denote as $\mathcal X_{\sin}$.

 Finally, we need a rough uniform bound for the kernel on the diagonal, or in other words a bound on the one-point correlation function: there exists a constant $C>0$ for which the inequality